Attending an all-male Party

 How do I host my own sex party?

-I want to get gangbanged at a sex party.
+Can I get gangbanged at a sex party?

 Don't count on this.
 At small sex parties, if you try to make the party all about you, the other guests will probably resent you.
 Now, if guys just happen to line up at your ass to take turns, great!
 But don't try too hard to make it the "you" show.
 At huge sex parties, like those held at Sanctuary or Threshold, there can be hundreds of men, and everyone's attention is very divided because of the tremendous options for sex partners.
 Bottoms who go to those parties with the fantasy of 50 men fucking them for three hours non-stop are going to be disappointed, no matter how hot they are.